-In this Asian marinated pork tenderloin recipe, pork tenderloins are marinated in an Asian-inspired sauce then grilled until perfectly golden brown on the outside and juicy and tender on the inside.
+In this recipe, pork tenderloins are marinated in an Asian-inspired sauce then grilled until perfectly golden brown on the outside, and juicy and tender on the inside.

-2 lbs.
-Pork Tenderloin (usually 2 pieces)
+2 pounds Pork Tenderloin (usually two pieces)

 ½ cup Low Sodium Soy Sauce